Flag of Sutherland: Reception

 The Court of the Lord Lyon started off the process of formally recognising the flag in early February 2018.
 A petition was put forth by one Sutherland resident to redesign the flag.
 The Vice Lord Lieutenant of Sutherland and chairman of the Flag Selection Committee asserted though that feedback, outside of social media, and especially from schools and young people from across Sutherland continues to indicate very strong support for the design.
 Due to the opposition towards the design, the office of the Lord Lyon halted the process of registering the flag, stating: "I understand that the petitioners (the Lord Lieutenancy) are considering the matter and, until we hear from them, no further procedures will take place in our office."

 Public vote

 In October 2018, the Sutherland Flag Committee announced that a public vote would be held to choose the Sutherland flag.
 The shortlist of designs, selected by the judging panel, included the design originally announced as the flag, although it was ultimately not chosen by the public.
+The winning design was announced in December 2018.